Lincoln-Lancaster County COVID-19 Risk Dial remains in low yellow

 COVID-19 testing: At-home test kits are available in the main lobby of the LLCHD, 3131 “O” St., during regular business hours.
 Test kits are also available at all Lincoln City Library locations.
 Lancaster County residents can report results of their at-home COVID-19 tests to the Health Department.
 The form is available at lincoln.ne.gov/COVID19ReportResults.
 All information is confidential.
 Those requiring assistance completing the form may call LLCHD at 402-441-8006.

-The Centers for Disease Control and Prevention recently launched a website at testinglocator.cdc.gov to help people find free COVID-19 testing locations.
+The CDC recently launched testinglocator.cdc.gov to help people find free COVID-19 testing locations.
 The website is part of a federal program called Increasing Community Access to Testing (ICATT) for COVID-19.
 COVID-19 testing is available at no cost at ICATT locations for people with or without health insurance who are experiencing symptoms or have been exposed to someone with COVID-19.
 The tests are billed to third-party payers, such as Medicare, Medicaid, and private health insurers.
 People without health insurance do not have to pay for COVID-19 testing at ICATT sites.

 For more information on testing or other COVID-19-related topics, visit COVID19.lincoln.ne.gov or call the LLCHD hotline at 402-441-8006.